azrulhasni/kelichap/README.md

 >./mvnw spring-boot:run.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--   To build Kelichap for production, firstly customise the parameters in thee
+-   To build Kelichap for production, firstly customise the parameters in the
     jib plugin in the pom.xml file.
 Point the `<image>` to the registry where we
     want to deploy our image.